anuj-thakur-513/Movies-GPT/README.md

 Visit: [https://moviesgpt-anuj-513.vercel.app/](https://moviesgpt-anuj-513.vercel.app/)

-Create a new account or use the follwing credentials:
+Create a new account or use the following credentials:

 - email: test@gmail.com
 - password: Test@1234